Variegated String of Hearts &

 The variegated string of hearts is relatively resistant to pests.
 It doesn't happen very often for you to have problems with it.
 Let's go over the ones that might appear!

-Wilted leaves: Overwatering is a common problem that can cause the plant's roots to rot and the leaves to become discolored and wilted.
+Wilted leaves: Overwatering is a common problem that can cause the root rot and the leaves to become discolored and wilted.
 To prevent overwatering, allow the soil to dry out somewhat between waterings and avoid letting the plant sit in standing water.

 Mushy leaves: Fungal or bacterial diseases can also occur, causing the leaves to turn brown or black and become mushy.
 Avoid overwatering and ensure that the plant has good air circulation to prevent these diseases.